deltabayou/deltabayou.github.io/_shorts/short02.md

 “Might I accompany you home, Lady Balfrey?”
 He knew her name now, of course.
 She would be the wife of the neighboring lord.
 They would have been married while he was away, hence how she had escaped his acquaintance until now.
 He ransacked his mind for memories of Lord Balfrey, but though they were acquainted, they had never been close.
 Nicholas Balfrey had been a different sort of boy than Marlowe.
 He was quiet and bookish while Marlowe preferred to explore and ride.
 He wondered what such a man would feel about having his wife appear from the bushes like a wanton dryad, flushed and rumpled as if she had been rolling around with a satyr just there behind the trees… But no, he must quell that line of thinking.

 She tilted her head at him, and there was an odd look in her eye, as if she could see the licentious thoughts that had flashed through his mind.
 The high color was beginning to fade from her cheeks and she looked thoughtful now, less agitated.
 “Yes, you may, Lieutenant.”
 She handed him the reins.
 “But you mind this horrid beast.
 I’ve had enough of him today.”
-Her voice had dropped-- the pitch low and sultry.
+Her voice had dropped--the pitch low and sultry.

 He guided the horse, which seemed docile enough now as they began the path towards her estate.
 “What exactly happened with this poor fellow, Lady Balfrey?”